May 5, 2022 | JHU Homewood Campus | Register

-A day of presentations, demonstrations, and networking opportunities devoted to the exploration of teaching innovation at Johns Hopkins University, including the work of DELTA grant recipients.
-The symposium is intended to provoke conversation, spark new thinking, and advance the ongoing pursuit of teaching excellence.
+A day of presentations, demonstrations, and networking opportunities devoted to the exploration of teaching innovation at Johns Hopkins University including the work of DELTA grant recipients.
+The Provost’s DELTA Teaching Forum is intended to provoke conversation, spark new thinking, and advance the ongoing pursuit of teaching excellence.

 2021 Provost’s Teaching with Technology DELTA Symposium